ambernettech/chefdk-fundamentals/scene_07.md

 2
 -

-Have you ever had to manage a large number of servers that were almost identical, except that each one had to have some host-specific information in some config file somewhere?
+Have you ever had to manage a large number of servers that were almost identical?

+How about a large number of identical servers except that each one had to have host-specific information in a configuration file?

-Maybe they needed to have the hostname embedded in the config file, or an IP address, or the name of an NFS filesystem on a mount point.
+The file needed to have the hostname or the IP address of the system.

-Maybe you needed to allocate 2/3 of available system memory into hugepages for a database.
-Maybe you needed to set your thread max to ([number of CPUs] – 1).
-And each one had to be managed by hand!
+Maybe you needed to allocate two-thirds of available system memory into hugepages for a database.
+Perhaps you needed to set your thread max to number of CPUs minus one.

+The uniqueness of each system required you to define custom configuration files.
+Custom configurations that you need to manage by hand.

 -
 3